 Below you can find Divisional Information for Orientation and the first day of Semester 1.

-The Elementary School (ES) orientation will take place virtually at 11.30am-12.45pm on Friday, August 13th.
-A link to the virtual session will be available here soon.
-A recording will be made available for those who cannot attend live.
-This orientation will be for all families in Pre-Kindergarten 1 to Grade 5.
-On the first day of school, all ES students will need a backpack, water bottle, hat, and the correct ISB uniform (Polo or PE).
+The Elementary School (ES) orientation took place on Friday, August 13th.
+This orientation was for all families in Pre-Kindergarten 1 to Grade 5.
+Please click here to watch the recording of the session.
+To learn about your ES child’s first few days of virtual school, please click here for important dates to keep in mind.
+On the first day back on campus, all ES students will need a backpack, water bottle, hat, and the correct ISB uniform (Polo or PE).

 Students who are entering Pre-Kindergarten and Kindergarten in the Early Childhood Center in the ES will have differing first days of school.
 Your child’s counselor will arrange a meeting with their teacher to learn about and prepare for the first day.
 Pre-Kindergarten 1 students will have a carefully staggered start while Students in Kindergarten and Pre-Kindergarten 2 will follow the rest of the Elementary School.
 Please be sure to join the virtual orientation detailed above for more details and view the welcome letter from the counselors to learn more.

-The Middle School (MS) orientation will take place virtually 1-2pm on Wednesday, August 11th.
+The Middle School (MS) orientation will take place via Zoom at 1-2pm on Wednesday, August 11th.
 A repeat session (for those who cannot attend on Wednesday) will be at 8-9am on Friday, August 13th.
-We will have two orientation sessions.
-One for all new and returning families with children entering Grade 6 and the other session is for new families with children entering Grades 7 and 8.
-The links to the sessions will be shared here soon.
+Please find the full schedule and Zoom links here.
 Orientation has separate sessions for students and parents.
 Students have a chance to meet other students and learn about our platforms while parents are introduced to our portals and the admin team.

-The High School (HS) orientation will take place virtually 2-3.30pm on Wednesday, August 11th.
+The High School (HS) orientation will take place via Zoom at 2-3.30pm on Wednesday, August 11th.
 A repeat session (for those who cannot attend on Wednesday) will be at 9.15-9.45am on Friday, August 13th.
-The links to the sessions will be shared here soon.
+Please find the full schedule and Zoom links here.
 All the new Grade 10-12 students are required to have had their official transcript submitted by their former school or they are to hand-deliver it on this day with the former school’s official’s signature on the back flap of a sealed envelope.